Average Rent Prices in Kenosha

 What does rent prices actually cost in Kenosha?
-For this smaller city of 100,000 residents, rent prices is more affordable than average, coming in about 9% below the national figure.
+For this smaller city of 100,000 residents, rent prices is genuinely affordable here — about 16% below what most Americans pay.
 The city's economy — built on a midwestern economy that delivers solid value — wages are moderate, but so is everything else — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 Here's what the data doesn't capture about Kenosha: it's a market where cash offers and off-peak scheduling still unlock real discounts.
 The economy here features a midwestern economy that delivers solid value — wages are moderate, but so is everything else, which ripples into service pricing across the board.
 Short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer.
 For rent prices, these local dynamics matter more than any national trend line.